-We provide lots of services here at Queens Park Veterinary Surgery we can offer many services for you and your pet, including vet and nurse consultations, vaccinations, puppy/kitten clinics and surgery.
+Here at Queens Park Veterinary Surgery we can offer many services for you and your pet, including vet and nurse consultations, vaccinations, puppy/kitten clinics and surgery.
 Surgery ranges from routine neutering through to lump removals, dental surgery and diagnostic x-rays.
 If we cannot treat your pet here, we will recommend referral to a specialist, which we can organise for you.

 We are lucky to have in-house blood machines which allows us to run an assortment of blood tests and receive the results almost straight away.
 This means that we can diagnose your unwell pet successfully, and treat them quickly.
-It is also helpful in allowing us to ascertain a patient’s suitability for surgery there and then, whilst also keeping the costs down for clients.
-For some tests, we do need to send blood samples away to the laboratory for testing, and in this case can expect to receive results within a few days.
+It is also helpful in allowing us to ascertain a patient’s suitability for surgery before the procedure.
+For some tests, we do need to send samples away to the laboratory for testing.
+In this case we can expect to receive results within a few days.
 Your vet or nurse will discuss this with you at your appointment.

 Please see below for details of the services that we offer.
 Click ‘Read More’ to find out more about each individual service.